 It suddenly hit me.
 We’ve done all this good work about CFR and extraction, but nothing about what happens next.
-When they pull you from the wreckage and begin stabilization and transport and start the Golden Hour.
+When they pull you from the wreckage and begin stabilization and transport and the Golden Hour.

-In 2011, I had a heart attack, so speaking for myself, there’s lots of things a first or even second responder would like or need to know about me.
+In 2011, I had a heart attack.
+So speaking for myself, there’s lots of things a first or even second responder would like or need to know about me.
 For example, my EKG will be very strange, unless you know I have stents.
-Certain drugs I’m on will affect the pharmacy used on me.
+Certain drugs I’m on will affect the medications used on me.
 How to convey this information?
-I thought of MedAlert; but they cost money and being a cheap airline guys didn’t want to go that way.
+I thought of MedAlert; but they cost money and being a cheap airline guy I didn’t want to go that way.
 Then I thought of the military solution; dogtags, wore them for years, even had one in my boot laces.

 So, dogtags it is.
 They make red anodized ones, but there’s a limit on what you can engrave per line and I take enough pills I needed more room.

 So, I found these at http://tacticalgear.com/tg-red-medic-alert-dog-tag-kit-red: